Virgin Islands Catamaran

 December through May is considered the dry season while June through November is generally the more humid season.
 However, in our experience, rain or clear skies can occur at any time during the year.
 Rainstorms often pass quickly and there is sunshine on most days during the year.
 Average air temperatures in coastal areas range from 72º to 86º F. The warm coastal water temperatures stay between 68º and 74º F.

 Hurricanes may occur any time from August through October and, historically, the most likely time is during early September.
 Every year brings more sophisticated storm warning systems.
 It is unusual for any one island to be severely affected more than once or twice every 10 years and your actual odds of experiencing a hurricane are very low.
-Travelers can purchase travel insurance as soon as they confirm their travel plans. top
+You can purchase travel insurance to cover force majeure as soon as you confirm your travel plans. top

 Do I need Insurance?